King's Deer Homeowners Association Updated: November 18, 2008

 Q. What if I don't report?

 A. We certainly hope that you would cooperate in helping the HOA fulfill its legal obligation.
-The covenants (paragraph 11) requires each owner to provide this information to the association.
+The covenants (paragraph 11) require each owner to provide this information to the association.
 Owners who do not provide the requested information by the deadline could see covenant enforcement action, resulting in possible fines.
 Additionally the Colorado Division of Water Resources and the Office of the State Engineer will be informed of your failure to report which could result in your well being capped.